 Due to a combination of expected advancements, surprise changes, and—let’s be real—outright chaos, the tech world landscape of today little resembles what it looked like just two years ago.
-And while few would argue against the notion that change is constant in the tech world, the last two years have been something altogether different.
-Let’s take a moment to consider some of these changes, along with a few predictions about what we can expect moving forward.
+And while few would argue against the notion that change is constant in the tech world, the last two years have really been something altogether different.
+Let’s take a moment to consider some of these changes, along with a few predictions for what we can expect moving forward.

 1. A sudden shift to remote work culture